Frequently Asked QuestionsArchitecture FAQ

 How many pictures would I receive?

 Each project requires a unique approach and interpretation, however there is a common idea that underlines my work and that is the notion that less is more and more is less.
 Depending on the size of the project the number of images can range anywhere from 6 images for a small structure to 12+ for the bigger ones.
-The resulting high resolutions images are delivered via the internet, unless otherwise noted by the client.
+The resulting high resolutions images are delivered online (email, wetransfer etc), unless otherwise noted by the client.

 Can you provide an estimate for the costs?